 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This popular Middle Eastern hot sauce goes by many spellings and pronunciations, depending on region and language.
 It's known as schug, zhug, and skhug, and it might be red, green, or brown.
 But there's one consistent characteristic among all versions and spellings of this condiment: It's hot.

 The sauce is made from fresh red or green hot peppers and is seasoned with garlic, coriander, and cumin.
 Then fresh herbs such as parsley and cilantro are added.
 A brown schug is usually a green pepper variety with tomatoes added in.

-Add the garlic cloves, parsley, cilantro, lemon juice, salt, ground cumin, and ground coriander to the food processor and pulse a few times to chop everything up.
 With the machine running, pour the olive oil through the feeder tube to create an emulsion.
 The final sauce should still be a little chunky and have pieces of herbs in it.

 - If you prefer less heat, remove the seeds and veins of the jalapeño peppers when you are prepping them.
 Using two jalapeño peppers instead of four will also give an excellent flavor with very minor heat.